2 Maoists killed in Jharkhand | Law-Order

 The Maoists were killed during a joint operation by the CRPF's CoBRA, Jharkhand Jaguar and the state police, they said.

-''Two CPI(Maoist) members were gunned down in an operation at Baruda forest in Kuchai police station area,'' deputy inspector general of Kolhan division Ajay Linda told PTI.
+''Two CPI(Maoist) members were gunned down in an operation at Baruda forest in Kuchai police station area,'' deputy inspector general of police, Kolhan division, Ajay Linda told PTI.

+They were identified as 32-year-old Kali Munad and Reela Mala Manjhi, 22, he said.

-The bodies were recovered by the forces along with arms and ammunition, he said.
+Their bodies were recovered along with arms and ammunition, including an SLR, over 100 live cartridges, magazines, detonators and wireless sets, the official said.

-The gunfight between the security forces and the Maoists was underway when the last report was received, he added.
+The gunfight between the security forces and the Maoists lasted for more than an hour.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)